sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/access-intelligence-center/index.md

 For information on how to use AIC in your environment, see the documentation [here](https://documentation.sailpoint.com/saas/help/ai/access_insights/access_intelligence.html)

 ## Technical Documentation and Videos
-For ER Diagrams that represent the data model in AIC as well as other documentation see the following pages
+For Entity Relationship (ER) Diagrams that represent the data model in AIC as well as other documentation see the following pages

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';